Text to 911 updates with more features to come

-In August 2017, the CSUN Department of Police Services had a soft roll out of their new Text to 911 system.
-Students are allowed to contact campus police via text message if calling is too dangerous in an emergency situation.
-CSUN PD had the feature before the Los Angeles Police Department.
+For years, Nicholas Sanchez, who is deaf, has waited for Text 911 technology.
+In August 2017, the CSUN Department of Police Services had a soft roll out of its new Text to 911 system.
+Students are allowed to contact campus police via text message if calling is too dangerous in an emergency situation

+Before this system was in place, Sanchez said he and other deaf and hard of hearing students would have to rely on others to communicate with authorities for them.
+Now, they can do it on their own.

+“If something were to happen to us, what do we do next,” Sanchez said.
+“I’ve been waiting for this service for years, like years upon years, it’s really helpful for us.”

-Since the feature was released it’s been working as hoped, with a small exception to the way the cellphone system is set up in regards to call towers.
+Since the feature was released it’s been working as hoped, with a small exception to the way the cellphone system is organized in regards to call towers.

 911 calls have priority through text.
 If too many people are using their phones, the cell towers will bump someone off the queue in order to make sure the 911 text goes though.
 “Telephone companies had to work that in,” Police Capt.
 Scott VanScoy said.

-Note: Update: The original piece was updated to include the perspective of Nicholas Sanchez.